luisobo/clean-architecture/README.md

 # Clean Architecture for iOS

 This is an example of how to architect an iOS application by decoupling completely the UI and the business logic.
+It's based on the Clean Architecture idea that Uncle Bob has been mentioning for a while.
+Implementation specific details for iOS are mine.

 This example uses UIKit for the UI but it should be easy to replace this UI with a CLI or any other delivery mechanism.